 Over the years, I have learned that the best way of predicting the future is to observe and follow the people who are creating it!
-Future is now interweaved into code and science, IT and robotics, in things of nano and others pretty small sizes, but large enough to make people’s life easier.
+Future is now interweaved into code and science, IT and robotics, IT trends of things of nano and others pretty small sizes, but large enough to make people’s life easier.

 So, here’s my top tech IT trends for 2018!

 We’ve talked a lot about this topic, right, so, what is AI?

 AI is the ability of a computer to act like a human being.
 We can divide understanding of artificial intelligence into two parts, where the first part about strong and weak AI and for the second part example is from Arend Hintze.